hashicorp/vault-benchmark/README.md

 This benchmark tests the performance of the metrics operation, `/sys/metrics`.

+Configuration Options
+- `pct_metrics`: percent of requests that are read requests to metrics (/sys/metrics)

 ```
 $ ./benchmark-vault -pct_metrics=100
 op       count   rate          throughput    mean       95th%      99th%       successRatio